Kareth

 The Hebrew term kareth ("cutting off" כָּרֵת, [kaˈret]), or extirpation, is a form of punishment for sin, mentioned in the Hebrew Bible and later Jewish writings.
-Kareth in its simplistic meaning refers to an individual being expelled from the Nation of Israel.
-In the Talmud, kareth means not necessarily physical "cutting off" of life, but can also mean the extinction of the soul and denial of a share in the world to come.
+The typical Biblical phrase used is "that soul shall be cut off from its people" or a slight variation of this.
+Several different suggestions have been made for the understanding of this punishment in the Bible and in rabbinic thought.